latristain/College-Database-SQL/README.md

 ### Project
 This project consists of 1 module.

-MMA.sql -- This module the structure of the different tables is created and the data is loaded.
+In ths module the structure of the different tables are created and the data is loaded.